b23prodtm/acake2php/README.md

 Basically, this application's built on a PHP source code (CakePHP).
 Additional functionalities come from Composer plugins.
 To deploy a server or onto a container manager like docker, you need at least a developer environment with the following software:
 + PHP 8.1 or later in PATH
-+ NodeJS 19 or later in PATH
++ NodeJS 19 or later in PATH and Yarn (recommended in Windows)
 + Composer.phar executable
 + (optional) a Docker setup
 + (recommended for Windows) git unix-style shell, like Git Bash